MiclAnglz/eCommerceSite/README.md

 - A more detailed description of the project tasks can be found in the "ProjectBrief" folder.

 - This site was ran on a local server using XAMMP control panel.
-Please download and follow instructions for installation from https://www.phpmyadmin.net/ and use the database(eshop.sql) saved in the "SQLite_DB" folder.
+Please download and follow instructions for installation from https://www.phpmyadmin.net/ and use the database <i>(eshop.sql)</i> saved in the "SQLite_DB" folder.

 # Ecommerce Site